 Negotiating contracts in Word has some advantages.
 In some respects, this is the only element of Word where the document’s status as a static file isn’t always a disadvantage: one side makes its changes in isolation, and can work on them until they’re happy.
 Only when they’re ready do they need to share them with the other side, who can get to work in tracked changes (more on those later).

 This workflow is one reason why Microsoft Word is often preferred to Google docs when it comes to contracts.
 Simply, parties (especially lawyers) don’t like the idea that the other party can see them making changes in real time.
 It’s a bit uncomfortable trying to improve clause language to favour your position, knowing that your opposite number is clocking your typos as they happen.

 The redlining experience itself, however, is pretty painful.
-Firstly there’s the simple fact that tracked changes look really messy and can be hard to manage - they’re local.
+Firstly, when you redline in Word, there’s the simple fact that tracked changes look really messy and can be hard to manage - they’re local.
 Secondly, people often forget to actually *turn on* tracked changes.
 Thirdly, tracked changes only work if they remain securely tied to a specific version - and as we know, versions in Word can get out of control easily.
 This leads to parties chasing versions around email chains and via phone calls, which can be a huge waste of time.

 This also means changes can be missed or rolled back, and the audit trail of who did what when is hard to follow.
 And if, at the end of the process, the contract becomes a PDF, what happens to all that negotiation data?
 It’s gone.
 Forever.

 You can make changes without the other side seeing them in real time

 Tracked changes functionality is (in theory) widely understood